johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/dynamic/dynamic_analysis_testing.md

 Setup / Preparation
 ==============
+Install [Coverage.py](https://coverage.readthedocs.io/en/7.10.6/) using the code: ```pip install coverage```

-Be sure to follow the setup and the tasks from the lab [Refactoring Assistants](/teaching/CS473-Fall2022/refactoring/).
+Be sure to follow the setup and the tasks from the lab [Refactoring Assistants](/teaching/Software-Reengineering/refactoring/).
 Especially, the task on executing ```SonarQube```.
 As usual, you will also need PyCharm and projects.
 Moreover, if you have not already, download the book for this course "Object-Oriented Reengineering Patterns

 Task 1 – Coverage.py Test Coverage
 ===========
-We will begin by using the Coverage.py test coverage tool.
+We will begin by using the [Coverage.py](https://coverage.readthedocs.io/en/7.10.6/) test coverage tool.
 The testing and coverage tools should be enabled by default.
+Remember to install this tool using the code provided in the **setup / preparation** section above

 First, make sure that you can test your Pacman-python, by using the following command line in the PyCharm terminal: